-Ann was an active leader of SLA as our Division Cabinet Chair—an integral position on SLA’s Board of Directors.
-She had most recently worked on a few key association initiatives, including ably and diplomatically moderated discussions, both in-person and virtual, about the desire for a discussion about the association’s name.
-She provided vision, context, and expert institutional knowledge to fellow Board members about our unit structure.
-She also drafted best practices for conducting Joint Cabinet meetings to be in line with our Bylaws and current business practices.
+Ann was an active leader of SLA as our division cabinet chair, an integral position on SLA’s Board of Directors.
+She had most recently worked on a few key association initiatives, including ably and diplomatically moderating discussions, both in-person and virtual, about the desire for a discussion about the association’s name.
+She provided vision, context, and expert institutional knowledge to fellow board members about our unit structure.
+She also drafted best practices for conducting Joint Cabinet meetings to be in line with our bylaws and current business practices.

 We extend our deepest condolences to her family and her many friends.

 Below is Ann’s obituary as it was posted to her Facebook page.

 Ann Koopman of Broomall, Penn., died Friday, December 20th from complications relating to pulmonary hypertension.
 Ann was a librarian and active member of both library and community organizations , and at the time of her death she was a member of the board of directors of the Special Libraries Association, an international organization for information professionals with more than 9000 members in 75 countries.
 She was also active in the League of Women Voters in New Jersey, receiving the Distinguished Service Award in 2007 for her work as budget director of the state organization and as president of the Camden County chapter.
 Prior to going on disability in 2012, she had been a librarian at the Scott Memorial Library at Thomas Jefferson University where she held a number of positions relating to electronic services and digital collections since her appointment in 1995.